Reynolds Group Holdings

-Reynolds Group Holdings was a New Zealand based packaging company with roots in the former Reynolds Metals Company, which was the second-largest aluminum company in the United States, and the third-largest in the world.
+Reynolds Group Holdings was a New Zealand–based packaging company with roots in the former Reynolds Metals Company, which was the second-largest aluminum company in the United States, and the third-largest in the world.
 Reynolds Metals was acquired by Alcoa in June 2000.
-Reynolds Group Holdings become Pactiv Evergreen through an IPO in 2020.
+Reynolds Group Holdings became Pactiv Evergreen through an IPO in 2020.

 Reynolds Metals became known for the consumer product Reynolds Wrap foil, as well as for developing and promoting new uses for aluminum.
 Its RV Aluminaut submarine was operated by Reynolds Submarine Services Corporation.

 It was headquartered for most of its existence in Richmond, Virginia; the Modernist style Reynolds Metals Company International Headquarters was built there in 1958.

 History

 The Reynolds Metals Company was founded in 1919 as the U.S. Foil Company in Louisville, Kentucky, by Richard S. Reynolds Sr., nephew of tobacco king R. J. Reynolds.
 Initially, the new company supplied lead and tin foil wrappers to cigarette and candy companies.
 In 1924, U.S. Foil purchased the manufacturer of Eskimo Pies, which were wrapped in foil.
 In 1928, Reynolds purchased Robertshaw Thermostat, Fulton Sylphon, and part of Beechnut Foil, adding them to U.S. Foil to create Reynolds Metals.
 In 1931, the company moved its headquarters to New York City and in 1938 the headquarters moved again to Richmond, Virginia.

 The company began producing aluminum foil for packaging in 1926.
 Reynolds Metals created the first high-speed, gravure-printed foil, aluminum bottle labels, heat-sealed foil bags for foods and foil-laminated building insulation paper.
-In 1940 Reynolds Metals began mining bauxite (aluminum ore) in Bauxite, Arkansas and opened its first aluminum plant near Sheffield, Alabama, the following year.
+In 1940, Reynolds Metals began mining bauxite (aluminum ore) in Bauxite, Arkansas, and opened its first aluminum plant near Sheffield, Alabama, the following year.
 In 1947, the company released Reynolds Wrap Aluminum Foil.
 Reynolds Metals pioneered the development of aluminum siding in 1945, and Richard S. Reynolds began predicting a growing demand for additional aluminum during peacetime.
 He believed new aluminum-producing facilities would need to be built to meet demand.
 Reynolds Metals Company leased, and later bought, six government defense plants that were up for disposal.
 Reynolds later expanded into non aluminum products such as plastics and precious metals, introducing Reynolds Plastic Wrap in 1982.

 After the Second World War, the sense of aluminum's utility expanded to include its ornamental characteristics.
 By repurposing military by-products into consumer goods, aluminum was now being marketed for its decorative appeal as well, creating a product of both functional and eye-catching qualities.
 Reynolds advertised aluminum for its multi-faceted property, now reaching areas of fashion, home improvement, and architecture.
 Reynolds marketed aluminum foil as gift wrap, aluminum yarn for Vogue dress patterns, and even extended their advertising strategy to include wrapping their office headquarters in aluminum.